-- 99. This feedback helped to direct the assessment work that has been undertaken to consider which green spaces should be designated.
-Overall, a robust process has been followed: - Initial ideas were suggested by residents as part of consultation activities and further suggestions explored by the neighbourhood steering group. - These were reviewed to consider at a glance whether they would meet the national criteria for designation. - A site visit was undertaken by the steering group and further evidence gathered on each of the initial green spaces discussed. - An assessment against the national criteria for LGS was made for each of the potential areas. - Landowners were contacted to make them aware that their land was being considered for local green space designation and to invite them to make representations; - A final decision was made by the Parish Council and steering group as to which green spaces to designate. - 100.
-This NDP designates 8 Local Green Spaces for protection, these are identified in Figure 23 and 24, and on the Policies Map in Appendix A. These are important not only for the wildlife they support, but provide significant quality of life benefits to residents, for example through encouraging recreation.
-Justification for each Local Green Space is found in Lingwood & Burlingham NDP Local Green Space Assessment. - 101.
+- 101. This feedback helped to direct the assessment work that has been undertaken to consider which green spaces should be designated.
+Overall, a robust process has been followed: - Initial ideas were suggested by residents as part of consultation activities and further suggestions explored by the neighbourhood steering group. - These were reviewed to consider at a glance whether they would meet the national criteria for designation. - A site visit was undertaken by the steering group and further evidence gathered on each of the initial green spaces discussed. - An assessment against the national criteria for LGS was made for each of the potential areas. - Landowners were contacted to make them aware that their land was being considered for local green space designation and to invite them to make representations; - A final decision was made by the Parish Council and steering group as to which green spaces to designate. - 102.
+This NDP designates 8 Local Green Spaces for protection, these are identified in Figure 24 and 25, and on the Policies Map in Appendix A. These are important not only for the wildlife they support, but provide significant quality of life benefits to residents, for example through encouraging recreation.
+Justification for each Local Green Space is found in Lingwood & Burlingham NDP Local Green Space Assessment. - 103.
 The Local Green Space policy is important, as is the precise wording.
-Paragraph 103 of the National Planning Policy Framework sets out that, "Policies for managing development within a Local Green Space should be consistent with those for Green Belts."
-The justification for the policy wording used here is provided in Appendix C.
+Paragraph 106 of the National Planning Policy Framework sets out that, "Policies for managing development within a Local Green Space should be consistent with those for Green Belts."

-Policy 8: Local Green Space
+Policy 9: Local Green Spaces

-The areas listed below and shown in Figure 24 are designated as Local Green Spaces:
+The areas listed below and shown on Figures 24 and 25 and on the accompanying Inset Maps, are designated as Local Green Spaces: